Andrew Yang Calls For Paid Maternity Leave For New Parents In United States

 In a piece for Quillette, author Louise Perry suggests that when both genders have children, men’s earnings are minimally affected compared to the female’s earnings, which “fall off a cliff.”
 According to Perry, a more accurate description of the gender pay gap is the “maternity pay gap.”

 In the past, Yang has highlighted that approximately 40 percent of children born in the United States today are raised by unmarried mothers, which is not only a 15 percent jump from 1980 but higher than the average of other Western countries — about 20 percent.
-Such children have worse short- and long-term outcomes, at least partly because of the economic difficulties of single mothers, which is a problem Yang believes his UBI will work to improve.
+Such children have worse short- and long-term outcomes, at least partly because of the economic difficulties of single mothers, which is a problem Yang believes his UBI — which has the most support from Democrats, voters under 50, and earners under $50,000 — will work to improve.